chen172/crypto/Review_Questions/Classical_Encryption_Techniques.md

 **Brute-force attack:** The attacker tries every possible key on a piece of Ciphertext until an intelligible translation into plaintext is obtained.
 On average, half of all possible keys must be tried to achieve success.

+# 6. List and briefly define types of cryptanalytic attacks based on what is known to the attack.
+1. Ciphertext Only
+- Encryption algorithm
+- Ciphertext

+2. Known Plaintext
+- Encryption algorithm
+- Ciphertext
+- One or more plaintext-ciphertext pairs formed with secret key

+3. Chosen Plaintext
+- Encryption algorithm
+- Ciphertext
+- Plaintext message chosen by cryptanalyst, together with its corresponding Ciphertext generated with the secret key.

+4. Chosen Ciphertext
+- Encryption algorithm
+- Ciphertext
+- Ciphertext Chosen by cryptanalyst, together with its corresponding decryptd plaintext generated with the secret key.

+5. Chosen Text
+- Encryption algorithm
+- Ciphertext
+- Plaintext message chosen by cryptanalyst, together with its corresponding Ciphertext generated with the secret key.
+- Ciphertext Chosen by cryptanalyst, together with its corresponding decryptd plaintext generated with the secret key.